HanamiSoftware/Hanami-Micro-Framework/README.md

 1. Doctrine for database
 2. Paypal for payments and subsciptions
 3. Auth via JWT for authentication
+4. Mailer via PhpMailer
-4. Config via .env file
+5. Config via .env file

 # How to use the Library
 first thing first copy and paste the .env.example file in your root directory